elixir-lsp/elixir-ls/README.md

 To ensure that the correct environment is set up, you can create a setup script at `$XDG_CONFIG_HOME/elixir_ls/setup.sh` (for Unix-based systems) or `%APPDATA%\elixir_ls\setup.bat` (for Windows).

-In the setup script, the environment variable `ELS_MODE` is available and set to either `debugger` or `language_server` to help you decide what to do.
+In the setup script, the environment variable `ELS_MODE` is available and set to either `debug_adapter` or `language_server` to help you decide what to do.

 Note: The setup script must not read from `stdin` or write to `stdout`.
 On Unix, Linux, and macOS this might be accomplished by adding `>/dev/null` at the end of any line that produces